 There are night buses going down to Phuket until midnight.
 Of course you can also take a bus during the day time, but there is not really much to see on the way as you are driving straight down the highway (and not directly along the coast) and moreover you will save the cost for one night accommodation if you take the night bus.
 The ticket price is about 700 Baht one way for an air conditioned bus with large seats (3 seats in one row); blanket, pillow and a snack are included.
 The trip takes about 12 hours.

 You don’t really need to prebook your bus as there are always more than enough seats available (except maybe during Songkran), but if you want to reserve a particular seat, then you can book your ticket online on busonlineticket.co.th or easybook.com.

-Once you have arrived at the bus terminal in Phuket (usually that’s the new Bus Terminal 2 about 8km north of Phuket Town, see the photo above), you can either take one of the songthaews (shared taxis) that will bring you to the beach (Patong, Karon and Kata for 100 Baht), or Phuket Town for 50 Baht.
+Once you have arrived at the bus terminal in Phuket (usually that’s the new Bus Terminal 2 about 8km north of Phuket Town, see the photo above), you can either take a songthaew (shared taxi) that will bring you to the beach (Patong, Karon and Kata for 100 Baht), or Phuket Town for 50 Baht.